ClemensX/ShadedPathV/README.md

 If all goes well you will find the built app here: ``.build/src/app/Debug``

+### Debugging

+Make sure to copy https://github.com/g-truc/glm/blob/master/util/glm.natvis to your local machine.
+This will enable you to see glm vectors in the debugger properly.
+You can use this folder ``C:\Program Files (x86)\Microsoft Visual Studio\2022\Community\Common7\Packages\Debugger\Visualizers``.
+Adapt the path to your VS2022 installation.

 ## Q1 / 2023
 ## Using Objects from glTF files